TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 Briefly mention other common integration patterns, such as:

 **Publish-Subscribe**
-- Overview: In the Publish-Subscribe pattern, a producer (publisher) sends messages to multiple consumers (subscribers) through a messaging system.
+- In the Publish-Subscribe pattern, a producer (publisher) sends messages to multiple consumers (subscribers) through a messaging system.
 Instead of sending messages directly to specific consumers, the messages are sent to a topic or channel.
 Subscribers can register their interest in certain types of messages, and the messaging system delivers messages only to those who are subscribed.

 Use Cases:
 - Real-time notifications (e.g., stock price updates, news alerts).
 - Event-driven systems where multiple services need to react to the same event (e.g., user signup triggering notifications, analytics, and logging).

 **Request-Reply**
-- Overview: In the Request-Reply pattern, a client (requester) sends a request to a service (replier), and the service processes the request and sends back a response.
+- In the Request-Reply pattern, a client (requester) sends a request to a service (replier), and the service processes the request and sends back a response.
 This is a synchronous communication pattern, often used when the requester expects a result or acknowledgment.

 Use Cases:
 - Web services where a client sends a request to retrieve data (e.g., API calls to retrieve user info, payment verification).